DishalX/ResumeKeywordScanner/README.md

 ## Sample Output

 ```
-Enter job description:
-Looking for a Java developer with Agile, CI/CD, and testing experience.

-Enter your resume:
-Skilled in Java, GitHub, and web development.
+Would you like to (1) paste your job description or (2) upload a PDF?
+1
+[User pastes job description]

+or

+Would you like to (1) paste your resume or (2) upload a PDF?
+2
+Enter path to resume PDF: resume.pdf

 --- Match Results ---
-Matched keywords: Java
+Matched keywords: Java, testing
-Missing keywords: Agile, CI/CD, testing
+Missing keywords: Agile, CI/CD, deployment
 ```